📚 Camera Buying Guide

 Connectivity

-Modern cameras offer various ways to transfer and share your photos.
+Modern cameras offer various ways to transfer and control your images.

-• Wi-Fi: Wireless transfer to phone/computer
+• Wi-Fi: Wireless image transfer to devices

-• Bluetooth: Always-on connection
+• Bluetooth: Always-on connection for GPS and control

-• USB-C: Fast data transfer
+• USB-C: Fast data transfer and charging

-• Mobile Apps: Remote control and sharing
+• Mobile Apps: Remote control and instant sharing

 Budget Guide